 There was a stunned silence.
 How could this possibly be?
 Special Relativity was a fundamental cornerstone of physics.
 It had been around for almost sixty years.
 Validated by scores if not hundreds of independent experiments by the greatest minds in the world.
 How could an undergrad, a freshman no less, come up with a thought experiment that crashed everything down?

 For a few moments, no one dared speak.
-Then Fyneman cocked his head to the side and returned to the board.
+Then Feynman cocked his head to the side and returned to the board.
 He corrected one of his intermediate equations, fixed up the results and turned back to address us.
 I made a simple error.
 The angle is independent of the spacecraft’s speed.
 Special Relativity is saved.”

 Everyone laughed at what had just transpired.
 Of course, no freshman was going to bring all of physics crashing down.
 If I or anyone else in the room had come up with the formula for what the lag angle would be, we would have checked our work probably a dozen times before making any pronouncements to a room filled with other (aspiring) physicists.

-On further thought, what had happened was pure Richard Fyneman.
+On further thought, what had happened was pure Richard Feynman.
 The utter unlikelihood of a freshman coming up with something that would completely upset all of physics must have never entered his mind.
 Instinctively, he just followed where the equations were leading him.
 And to me, that was an example of what it took to make true breakthroughs, to be a Nobel Prize winner – ignore the shackles that constrain our thinking onto paths that have been traveled many times before.
 Who knows what wondrous thoughts might then result.

 My second novel, Secret of the Sixth Magic, explores how in a fantasy world such an exploration might take place.